Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • in autumn, winter and until mid-spring, be sure to wear a hat, scarf, gloves, warm outerwear, boots or boots;

-• buy high-quality winter shoes half a size larger, the foot should feel free;
+• buy high-quality winter shoes half a size larger, your feet should feel free;

-• in a state of alcoholic intoxication, call a taxi, do not walk home;
+• If you are intoxicated, call a taxi and do not walk home;

 • do not drink alcohol on the street during the cold season;

-• in a blizzard snow storm, severe frost do not leave the house;
+• in a snowstorm, snow storm, severe frost don't leave the house;

-• in winter, use a protective oily cream for the skin of the face and hands, and preferably goose fat or interior lard;
+• in winter, use a protective oily cream for the skin of the face and hands, or better yet, goose fat or lard;

-If you feel that you are freezing, wiggle your fingers and toes, and move around to speed up your circulation and keep you warm.
-After coming home from freezing cold, drink hot lemon tea or herbal tea.
-In winter and autumn, give preference to hot high-calorie foods, so the body can more easily cope with hypothermia.
+If you feel like you're getting cold, wiggle your fingers and toes and move around to get your blood flowing and warm up.
+After you come home from the cold, drink hot tea with lemon or a herbal infusion.
+In winter and autumn, give preference to hot, high-calorie foods, this will make it easier for the body to cope with hypothermia.

-Frostbite can cause atrophy of nerve endings, lead to partial or complete amputation of limbs, and even death.
+Frostbite can cause atrophy of nerve endings, lead to partial or complete amputation of limbs and even death.
 Remember!
-Timely first aid for frostbite and careful transportation of the victim to the hospital will help to avoid severe consequences!
+Timely provision of first aid for frostbite and careful transportation of the victim to the hospital will help to avoid severe consequences!

 Long-term influence of low temperatures on human body often ends in frostbite.
-This mainly occurs when frost is below -10 ° C, but high humidity together with strong winds can cause damage to the skin with more high temperature air.
-Violations occurring in the structure of the skin depend on the length of stay in the cold and the literacy with which first aid was provided for frostbite.
-Anyone whose clothes do not correspond to the weather conditions can be injured during prolonged stay on the street.
+This mainly occurs at temperatures below -10 °C, but high humidity coupled with strong winds can cause damage to the skin at higher temperatures. high temperature air.
+Disturbances that occur in the structure of the skin depend on the duration of exposure to the cold and the literacy with which first aid for frostbite was provided.
+If you spend a long time outdoors, anyone whose clothing does not match the weather conditions can suffer.

-According to statistics, most of of people who received frostbite, was in a state of alcoholic intoxication.
-Other factors that can lead to such consequences include:
+According to statistics, most of people who received frostbite were intoxicated.
+Other factors that may lead to these consequences include:

 • malaise, physical fatigue and hunger;